DrBlink7/Modular-Template/README.md

 It will run (by default) on 4200 port.

 ## backend
-Backend in python @DrBlink7 fill this
+Python backend.
-It will run (by default) on 8080 port.
+It will run (by default) on 8000 port.

 ## backend2
 Backend in java @Barlow fill this.